Pistosaurus: Geological environment information

 There are several different ways for aquatic tetrapods to counteract their positive buoyancy caused by their lungs: pachyostosis, osteosclerosis, pachyosteosclerosis, and calcified cartilage of bone.
-The ultimate goal of these processes are to increase density for different parts of the body to offset the buoyancy, in order to live in an aquatic/semi-aquatic environment.
-Bone histology of Pistosaurus longaevus studied by Paleontologist Krahl showed that the medullary region of humeri was filled, and it contained calcified cartilage incorporated into endoseal bone.
-According to Krahl, the small region of medullary of humeri is results from a suppressed perimedullary resorption activity, which is associated with osteosclerosis.
+The ultimate goal of these processes is to increase density for different parts of the body to offset the buoyancy, in order to live in an aquatic/semi-aquatic environment.
+Bone histology of Pistosaurus studied by paleontologist Krahl showed that the medullary region of the humeri was filled, and it contained calcified cartilage incorporated into endoseal bone.
+According to Krahl, the small medullary region of is the result from a suppressed perimedullary resorption activity, which is associated with osteosclerosis.

-Paleontologist Diedrich examined other pectoral and pelvic girdle of Pistosaurus.
-Together with the muscle grooves, they determined that a slight subaquatic flying starts with Pistosaurus.
-And most of the propulsion occurs on the hindlimbs.
-The presence of enlarged coracoid and pubis bone in pelvic girdle indicated that there were possibility for Pistosaurus to develop flipper-like extremities.
-What's more, the underwater flying mode suggested by paleontologist Michael.
-A. Taylor indicates that the left and right limb of Plesiosaurus would simultaneously beat together.
-This feature contrasts to the terrestrial reptile who use right and left limbs for locomotion alternatively.
+Paleontologist Diedrich examined other pectoral and pelvic girdles of this taxon.
+Together with the muscle grooves, they determined that a slight subaquatic flying starts with Pistosaurus, and most of the propulsion occurs on the hindlimbs.
+The presence of enlarged coracoid and pubis bones in the pelvic girdle indicated that there was possibility for Pistosaurus to develop flipper-like extremities.
+Furthermore, the underwater flying mode suggested by paleontologist Michael A. Taylor indicates that the left and right limbs of Plesiosaurus would simultaneously beat together.
+This feature contrasts to the terrestrial reptiles who use their right and left limbs for locomotion alternatively.

 Historical information and discovery

-The non-plesiosaurian sauropterygians are found in various locations in China, Europe, America, Palestine and Tunisia.
-Although Nothosaurus, which is closely related to Pistosaurus, are found plenty across Europe, Pistosaurus skull is only found in Germanic basin in Upper Muschelkalk.
+Non-plesiosaurian sauropterygian fossils are found in various locations in China, Europe, North America, Palestine, and Tunisia.
+Although Nothosaurus, which is closely related to Pistosaurus, is known from several remains found across Europe, the latter's skull was only found in the Germanic Basin in Upper Muschelkalk.

-The early discovery of Pistosaurus skull was by H. v.
-Meyer.
+The early discovery of Pistosaurus skull was made by H. V. Meyer.
 He discovered two skulls and a postcranial skeleton at the same location, possibly from Pistosaurus.
-Later after that, a new and well preserved postcranial skeleton was also found at the same location as previous specimens.
-Paleontologist Geissler first described the skeletons and then paleontologist Strunz developed new hypothesis based on that.
-This skeleton was originally preserved at Strunz collection in Senckenberg Museum at Frankfurt a/M.
+Later after that, a new and well-preserved postcranial skeleton was also found at the same location as the previous specimens.
+Geissler first described the skeletons and then Strunz developed a new hypothesis based on that.
+This skeleton was originally preserved at Strunz's collection in Senckenberg Museum at Frankfurt.

-Although Pistosauroidea has long been considered as structural antecedents of Plesiosauria, a new specimen of Augustasaurus discovered by paleontologist Sandra from Nevada had raised to against this theory.
-Opposed to previous hypothesis, the forelimb of Augustasaurus was greatly reduced compared to Plesiosaurus.
-Therefore, Pistosauroidea was removed from stem group Plesiosauria and becomes paraphyletic group to Plesiosauria.
+Although the Pistosauroidea has long been considered as structural antecedents of plesiosaurs, a new specimen of Augustasaurus, discovered by paleontologist Sandra from Nevada, had raised to debunk this theory.
+Opposed to previous hypotheses, the forelimb of Augustasaurus was greatly reduced compared to Plesiosaurus.
+Therefore, Pistosauroidea was removed from stem group Plesiosauria and became a paraphyletic group to Plesiosauria.

 Avascular necrosis, also known as bone necrosis, is associated with decompression syndrome (DCS).
-It is caused by expose rapid decrease of external pressure as well as rapid ascent in water column.
-There features are often recognized in Triassic sauropterygians.
-According to paleontologist Surmik, the presence of decompression syndrome-related avascular necrosis in Pistosaurus forelimb suggested that Pistosaurus used to live in aquatic or semi-aquatic environment.
-He also stated the possibility of Pistosaurus distributed in open marine cold water, and their effective metabolism is one of the reasons why Pistosaurus can survive the open sea.
+It is caused by exposed rapid decrease of external pressure as well as rapid ascent in water column.
+These features are often recognized in Triassic sauropterygians.
+According to Surmik, the presence of decompression syndrome-related avascular necrosis in Pistosaurus forelimbs suggested that it lived in aquatic or semi-aquatic environments.
+He also stated the possibility of it being distributed in open marine cold waters, and their effective metabolism is one of the reasons why this animal can survive into the open sea.